UAV-Enabled ISAC with Fluid Antennas for Low-Altitude Wireless Networks: Proposed Solution

-Obviously, the ergodic sum rate of all users is independent of the position of the receive FA array.
-Therefore, given the UAV trajectory $\{ \mathbf{q}[n] \}$, the transmit beamforming $\{ \mathbf{w}_{m}[n], \mathbf{R}_{0}[n] \}$, and the position of the transmit FA array $ \{\mathbf{x}[n]\}$, the position of the receive FA array optimization problem can be formulated as
+Obviously, the ergodic sum rate of all users is independent of the receive FA positions.
+Therefore, given the UAV trajectory $\{ \mathbf{q}[n] \}$, the transmit beamforming $\{ \mathbf{w}_{m}[n], \mathbf{R}_{0}[n] \}$, and the transmit FA positions $ \{\mathbf{x}[n]\}$, the optimization problem for the receive FA positions can be formulated as

 where $\varphi[n] = \xi_{\text{s}} \frac{ \vert \varsigma_{\rm{T}} \vert^2 \tilde{L} \left(\frac{2 \pi}{\lambda} \cos (\theta_{\rm{T}}[n]) \right)^{2} } { 2 d_{\rm{T}}^{2}[n] \sigma_{r}^{2} } \mathbf{a}^{\mathsf{H}}[n] \mathbf{R}_{\mathbf{x}}[n] \mathbf{a}[n]$.